 The Shōshinge Hymn

 While in Japan, my wife, kids and I attended the 49-day memorial service (details here) for my mother in law.
-This service was held at a neighborhood Jodo Shinshu-sect temple which my mother in law frequently volunteered, and our kids have grown up together for generations. 😌
+This service was held at a neighborhood Jodo Shinshu-sect temple which my mother in law frequently volunteered, and have been family friends for generations. 😌

 This was the first Jodo Shinshu Buddhist service that I had attended in almost five years.
 The Pandemic was a large reason, but also there are personal reasons too.